 “Modelled on the team environments of the video game industry, you’ll design and commercialize mid-large scale games with peer designers, as well as programmers in Video Game Design & Development.”

 Hanze University of Applied Sciences

 Hanze University is located in the Netherlands.
-The University offers a “4 year international major in Game Design” which “prepares you for an (international) career in the field of game design and development.”
+The University offers a “4 year game development courses in Game Design” which “prepares you for an (international) career in the field of game design and development.”